nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 Reading the article, the Treehouse move appears to have been motivated by a concern that managers, rather than facilitating change, were acting to block it.
-Not necessarily deliberately, but somehow this was happening.

-Worth noting here is the underlying belief that people 'want to be amazing at their job' but often feel powerless to implement their ideas.
+People 'want to be amazing at their job' but often feel powerless to implement their ideas.
 Over time this leads to an 'indifferent cynicism' which impacts their work.

-This highly positive view of employees and people in general is a common theme among anarchy-advocates.
+Employee anarchy is Treehouse's attempt to liberate employees and to reclaim some of the dynamism they experienced as a startup before growth bogged them down.

 By the way, if you've ever wondered about the specifics of how 'anarchy' can be organised (which is a strange way of putting it) then the Treehouse article is